 Every year the public looks towards rehabilitative over punitive justice in the UK.
-However, the biggest stumbling block towards preventing re-offending is the readiness for business to hire the formerly incarcerated.
+However, the biggest stumbling block towards preventing re-offending is the readiness for businesses to hire the formerly incarcerated.

-If you are looking to increase your talent pool and are willing to look towards those who have made and paid for past mistakes, recruiting an ex-offender could be right for you.
+If you are looking to increase your talent pool and are willing to look towards those who have made and paid for past mistakes, employing an ex-offender could be right for you.

 Importance of Hiring Ex-Offenders

 The social purpose of incarceration is to see those who have committed offences pay for those crimes.
 However, there is a continued punishment in that ex-offenders cannot get back onto the right track due to having an extra barrier to getting hired.